GainorB/v3/README.md

 16. ~~Fix direct routing with React Router in Prod~~
 17. ~~Provide AutoComplete when doing Work and Skills search~~
 18. Timestamp EXPERIENCE so it can automatically be sorted instead of using Strings for date
+19. For technical Skills, create a tally for the amount of projects using each skill